Laura Zhang

 Laura graduated from The University of Texas at Austin in 2018 with degrees in Plan II Honors and Neuroscience and a certificate in Art History.
 After graduating from college, she worked in Dallas and Washington, D.C. as a health strategy consultant for Accenture.
 In that role, she collaborated with the nation’s largest healthcare payers and providers to advance their growth and equity initiatives.
 Some of her experience includes analyzing financial and public data to assess market growth, conducting due diligence, and driving awareness of the impact of race and racism on healthcare access.

-Zhang is passionate about health equity and social determinants of health, particularly at the intersections of housing, women’s health, and the carceral system.
-She is interested in working in direct legal services in a medical-legal partnership and exploring regulatory and compliance law in healthcare.
+Zhang is passionate about health equity and social determinants of health, particularly at the intersections of housing, reproductive health, and the carceral system.
+She is planning to work in trial and appellate litigation after graduation.